DEVA8459/FoodOrderingApp/gitHUb.md

 ## to switch that branch
 1. git checkout dev
-2. or we can directly create and switch branch
+2. or we can directly create and switch branch giy
     1. git checkout -b dev

 ## to merge 2 branch